 Back in 1984, Fred Krueger was a very different entity.
 A sadistic child killer who clung largely to the shadows, he would remain a mystery for much of the original movie’s running time, haunting the periphery of his victims’ subconscious with a devilish glee that made him one of the most terrifying figures in horror movie history.

-Unlike the box fresh ornamentals who would litter future instalments, the original cast of fugue state victims were worthy characters grounded in reality, and their deaths meant something, elevating the original ‘Nightmare’ above the majority of stalk-and-slash fodder saturating the market.
-We had a resourceful final girl in series mainstay Heather Langenkamp, a troubled delinquent and his impressionable girlfriend who proved the perfect foils for Krueger’s real world blame game, and then you have naive pretty boy Glen, a Freddy nonbeliever played by an exceedingly young Johnny Depp, whose inability to take his predicament seriously could only lead to one outcome.
+A far cry from the box fresh ornamentals who would litter future instalments, the original cast of fugue state victims were worthy characters grounded in reality, and their deaths meant something, elevating the original ‘Nightmare’ above the majority of stalk-and-slash fodder.
+We had a resourceful final girl in series mainstay Heather Langenkamp; a troubled delinquent and his impressionable girlfriend who proved the perfect foils for Krueger’s real world blame game; and then you have naive pretty boy Glen, a Freddy nonbeliever played by an exceedingly young Johnny Depp, whose inability to take his predicament seriously could only lead to one outcome.